mthuurne/retroasm/docs/instruction-set.md

 Modes define patterns for specifying the operands of instructions.
 This includes addressing modes for accessing memory, but also register use.

-A mode definition uses the syntax below.
-There can be as many dot-separated lines as necessary to define all entries of a mode, creating a 4-column table:
+A mode definition uses the syntax below:

     = mode <name>
     <opcode> . <mnemonic> . <semantics> . <context>

+There can be as many dot-separated lines as necessary to define all entries of a mode, creating a 4-column table.
+If a mode with the given name already exists, the entries are added to that mode, otherwise a new mode is defined.

 The opcode field contains the literals used to encode the operand in instruction opcodes.
 This is typically not a full instruction opcode, but only the bits that encode for example the register to operate on.